GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/classy__exo__2__7__2_8hpp.md

 //   *********************************************
 ///  \file
 ///
-///  Frontend header for the classy backend.
+///  Frontend header for the classy_exo backend.
 ///
 ///  *********************************************
 ///